-The taste and texture of this dish are so amazing, you’d never know the ingredients were so few and so simple.
+The taste and texture of this dish are so amazing, you’d never know the ingredients were so few and so simple, and you will be surprised at how much better they taste than any other chicken finger you’ve had!

 Please don’t get low salt or no salt crackers, just trust me on this.

 Place chicken breasts inside two ziplock bags and beat out thin with the blunt end of a meat tenderizer or mallet.
 I use two ziplock bags because one usually ends up splitting open in the course of my beating.
-I guess I have a lot of untapped aggression :).
+I guess I have a lot of untapped aggression 😉.
+They will be nice and flat and thin, about 1/4 of an inch.

 - 1 -3 Sleeves Saltine Crackers